djtech-dev/bullet/README.md

 PSB stands for Possible System Breaker, and it's a flag that is enabled on packages that either don't pass all the implemented test or can be cause of depenency collision.
 <br>The PSB-free mode will stop the package manager from updating your packages to any PSB-flagged version.

-NOTE: The Archive for the Lab branch will always keep the last non-PSB version of any package, alongside the latest one.
+NOTE: The Archive for the Lab channel will always keep the last non-PSB version of any package, alongside the latest one.

 ## Concepts